For interested graduate students:

 - Excellent communication and interpersonal skills

-- Ability to work in the lab for at least three semesters
+- Ability to work in the lab for at least two semesters

 - High GPA (minimum 3.5) in psychology, neuroscience, economics, and/or computer science